zjn0505/adb-alfred/README.md

 For example.
 1. In workflow configuration, add `self_script_app_1` as key and `Open in F-Droid|~/Documents/myscript/open_in_fdroid.py` as value.

-2. Now open an apk or select an installed package on device, there will be a new "Open in F-Droid" option.
+2. Now open an apk or select an installed package on device, there will be a new option titled "Open in F-Droid".

 3. Once selected, you local script `~/Documents/myscript/open_in_fdroid.py` will be triggered with all existing workflow variables, especially package name in this example.